Can You Have a Loaded Gun in Your Car in Nevada?

 - Owners can conceal carry their guns in their glove box, its case, or under a seat.

 - A gun does not have to be in plain view for its owner to carry it while driving, though concealed carry guns holstered on the owner requires a permit.

 Nevada’s open carry laws are fairly lenient when it comes to how an owner travels with their gun.
-As long as the firearm, a gun owner does not need a permit to conceal or open carry.
+As long as the firearm is a handgun, a gun owner does not need a permit to conceal or open carry.